 A Heart-Healthy Holiday Recipe

 Roasted leg of lamb makes for a stunning and festive holiday meal.
-Lamb is also a wonderful source of L-carnitine, one of the nutrients in my Awesome Foursome that I frequently recommend for its powerful ability to boost your body's energy production on the cellular level.
+Lamb is also a wonderful source of L-carnitine, one of the key heart-health nutrients that I frequently recommend for its powerful ability to boost your body's energy production on the cellular level.

 - 4 lbs. boneless leg of lamb